Taurophylax/protocol-analyzer/README.md

 The text can be pasted into a text box or read into your microphone and transcribed.

 ## Road Map
-- [x] Create foundation as a Flask app.
+- [x] Create foundation as a Flask app
-- [x] Add basic form to capture the text from user.
+- [x] Add basic form to capture the text from user
-- [x] Allow user to read their protocol into the microphone.
+- [x] Allow user to read their protocol into the microphone
-- [x] Transcribe the audio into text.
+- [x] Transcribe the audio into text using Google API
 - [ ] Use basic extraction variables for testing purposes
 - [ ] Allow user or admin to customize variables to be extracted
 - [ ] Extract variables using OpenAI API